Who Do You Think You Are?

 My decision to seek inpatient treatment last December signaled two things: I recognized who I was, and I wanted to become somebody else.

 For ten turbulent years, my days were consumed with the minutiae of getting high.
 I spent hours hunting down drugs.
-I spent more time coddling mercurial drug dealers to ensure they followed through on a promise to deliver them.
+I spent even more time coddling mercurial drug dealers to ensure they followed through on a promise to deliver them.

 Weekends became weeks spent in rooms without daylight with a cast of rotating strangers.
 I lost track of time at the hospital because of multiple overdoses.
-Minutes dragged by in a jail cell awaiting my fate.
+Minutes dragged by in a jail cell, awaiting my fate.

 I was a drug addict.
 It's what I did.
 It's who I was.

 I wasn't that person, however, when I left rehab six months later.
 I was a success story.
 I was equipped with usable tools.
-I had a therapist, a counselor and an out-patient program to lean on.
+I had a therapist, a counselor and an outpatient program to lean on.

 But it wasn't enough.